 Forty some years ago I sat in a Modern Poets of America class; I still have the text book.
 Of the thirty poets anthologised just five women poets were represented – Emily Dickinson, H.D., Marianne Moore, Edna St. Vincent Millay, and Sylvia Plath.
-Sylvia Plath I was well acquainted with because in 1969 I sister was toiling away on one of the first Master’s theses on her poetry.
+Sylvia Plath I was well acquainted with because in 1969 my sister was toiling away on one of the first Master’s thesis on her poetry.
 Her novel The Bell Jar was published while I was still in high school and I read it during the humid summer holidays of 1973.

 The world would split open.”

 ― Muriel Rukeyser